Article i: general

 - liaise, or appoint one of their number to liaise, with other Bar circuits on matters relevant to European practice.

-- Vote in the Executive Committee shall be by simple majority of those present and the Leader (or in his/her absence the Senior member of circuit present) who shall take the chair and shall have the casting vote.
+- Voting in the Executive Committee shall be by simple majority of those present and the Leader (or, in his/her absence, the Deputy Leader; or, in the Deputy Leader’s absence, the Treasurer) shall take the chair and shall have the casting vote.

-- The Executive Committee shall meet not less than twice per year and one such meeting shall take place within a reasonable period preceding any and each General Meeting.
+- The Executive Committee shall meet not less than six times per year and one such meeting shall take place within a reasonable period preceding any and each General Meeting.

 - The minutes of the Executive Committee shall be kept by the Secretary.